Losses due to tank tourism feared – kaernten.ORF.at

 Shop business at gas stations is also suffering

-A brisk tank tourism could not be seen on Tuesday.
-Nevertheless, industry representatives in Carinthia warn that the low Slovenian and high Austrian fuel prices could affect buyer behavior, according to WK specialist group chairman Jürgen Scherzer: “Since the beginning of the high fuel prices, we have seen declines of between 15 and 25 percent in Austria and especially in Carinthia .
+A brisk tank tourism might not be seen on Tuesday.
+Nevertheless, industry representatives in Carinthia warn that the low Slovenian and high Austrian fuel prices might affect buyer behavior, according to WK specialist group chairman Jürgen Scherzer: “Since the beginning of the high fuel prices, we have seen declines of between 15 and 25 percent in Austria and especially in Carinthia .
 Of course, this also has an effect on the shop business, which is part of the actual business model of a gas station leaseholder.”

 Refueling motorcycle icon image